What projector should I choose?

 Home cinema: Full HD, high contrast

 If you want a realistic movie experience, it's important for the projector to project sharp images.
 That's why you should choose a projector that supports at least Full HD resolution.
 You can be sure every movie or series is clearly visible.
 Another important factor is the contrast ratio.
 The higher the ratio, the bigger the difference between dark and light images.
-If the contrast ratio is at least 20,000:1, the colors and the black levels look deep and lifelike.
+If the contrast ratio is 25.000:1 or higher, the colors and the black levels look deep and lifelike.

 Normal use: at least HD ready